debeando/lightflow/README.md

 ## Install tool:

 For the moment, this tool only run in any Linux and MAC OS X distribution with 64 bits.
-Paste that at a Terminal prompt:
+Paste that at a Terminal prompt and enjoy:

 ```bash
 bash < <(curl -fsSL https://raw.githubusercontent.com/debeando/lightflow/master/scripts/install.sh)